Ywissam/Ywissam/README.md

 I'm a Full Stack Developer, but to be honest I vibe way more with the **backend**

 ## 🛠️ What I Work With
-- 💻 Java & Spring Boot (my backend comfort zone)
+- 💻 Java & Spring Boot
 - 🌐 Angular & TypeScript
 - 🗃️ PostgreSQL | JWT | REST APIs